DasEd955/Stocks-Subreddit-Classifier/planning.md

 ## 7. AI Tool Plan

-This project's workflow is annotation-heavy and evaluation-driven rather than implementation-heavy, so AI tools are used at three specific points where they add the most leverage: stress-testing label definitions before any annotation begins, and identifying error patterns after the model is trained.
+This project's workflow is annotation heavy and evaluation-driven rather than implementation heavy, so AI tools are used at three specific points where they add the most leverage: stress testing label definitions before any annotation begins, and identifying error patterns after the model is trained.
 Annotation itself was kept fully manual by deliberate choice.

 ---

 ### 7.1 Label Stress-Testing

-**Purpose:** Before committing to annotating 200+ examples, use an LLM to generate adversarial boundary posts — posts that sit exactly at the edge between two labels.
+**Purpose:** Before committing to annotating 200+ examples, use an LLM to generate adversarial boundary posts.
+These are posts that sit exactly at the edge between two labels.
 If the generated posts cannot be cleanly classified using the existing definitions, the definitions need tightening before annotation begins.

 **Prompt used (given to Claude):** The four label definitions and edge case rules from Section 2 and 3 were provided verbatim, with the instruction: *"Generate 5–10 posts that sit at the hardest possible boundary between two labels.
 Do not make them obviously one or the other."*